FoA-game/Lower-Nuovartica/EP1/stories.md

 "But you hate them, don’t you?" the visitor across from him asked.

 Eliot fell silent for a moment, rain dripping from his hair.
 "Yes, I hate them.
 They made me live, but the reality is, I have nothing left but pain!
-I’m alive, trapped in a hell without an exit, counting the days to see how much longer I can endure."
+I’m alive, trapped in a hell without an exit."